tomasrasymas/quote-me-ai/README.md

 # Quote Me AI

 Quote Me AI is quotes generating bot whose the only purpose is to generate unique quotes.
-Generated quotes are drawn onto the image and posted to facebook page [Quote Me AI facebook page](https://www.facebook.com/quotemeai).
+Generated quotes are drawn onto the image and posted to subreddit [Quote Me AI facebook page](https://www.reddit.com/r/QuoteMeAI/).

 ## Samples